GII/morphological_development/projects/2021_neurocomputing/source_code/README.md

 Once the MultiNEAT library and its dependences have been installed, to run the source code, both for the learning case as the case that shows how the best individual behave, follow the next steps:

-1. Open the scene related with the desired morphology that is in the "vrep_scenes" folder with the VREP simulator.
+1. Open the scene related with the desired morphology contained in the "vrep_scenes" folder in the VREP simulator.

-2. For running the learning experiment of the 8 DOF quadruped without development (NoDev) type:
+2. For example, to run the learning experiment of the 8 DOF quadruped without development (nodev) type:

 ```
 python main.py --port 19997 --test False --type nodev quad8DOF